 As a child growing up in Provence with parents who grew their own vegetables and fixed anything that could be mended, Johnson adored the self-reliant family in Little House on the Prairie.
 She was also a “perfectionist” and that obsessive tendency clearly persists.
 “Maybe if I’ve been able to attain this much waste per year it’s because of that, but it’s also my creativity,” she says.
 “Today I no longer feel the need to put my creativity on to canvas because zero waste feeds my creativity all the time.”
 Family life in France seemed happy but behind the scenes her parents’ relationship was breaking down, leading to a bitter divorce.

 At 18 she moved to California as an au pair to escape.
-There she met and fell in love with Scott.
-In the book she writes: “He was not the surfer type whom young French girls fantasise about, but he was a compassionate person who provided me with much-needed emotional stability.”
+She possibly fulfilled all the visa processing requirements for becoming an au pair (as mentioned in Go Au Pair) in the U.S. There she met and fell in love with Scott.
+In the book, she writes: “He was not the surfer type whom young French girls fantasise about, but he was a compassionate person who provided me with much-needed emotional stability.”
 They travelled the world and lived abroad, but when she became pregnant, “my yearnings to try the American soccer-mom lifestyle (as seen on TV) brought us back to the United States”.